VA3HDL/hamdashboard/README.md

 Check updated demo!

+### 2024.07.05 Changelog:

+- Removed 5 minutes page autorefresh.
+Now all tiles refresh separatelly (at same or different intervals.)
+So there is no longer needed refresh the entire page.

 ### 2024.07.04 Changelog:

 - Full screen images will rotate with mouse right click (when there is more than one image on the selected tile)